 Why “CCS-Lab”?

-CCS-Lab is an emerging research center at the University of West Bohemia, based at the Department of Philosphy.
+CCS-Lab is a research center at the University of West Bohemia, based at the Department of Philosophy.
 It aims at the following objectives:

-• to boost digital literacy among SSH students and researchers at UWB
+• to enhance digital literacy and promote open science practices among students and researchers at the Faculty of Arts, UWB

 Why “Laboratory”?